 Us, plus robots.

 An introduction to the premise of my new book, available for purchase now.
+Also, here is where you find review copy request information, a media one-sheet with more information about my work, and all that good stuff.

 My abbreviated research statement, current research, education, teaching, presentations, and publications (also available as a PDF).